How to Submit an Article

 IV.
 Author Charges

 There are two separate price points for article-processing fees.
-Full-length articles carry a $750 fee.
+Full-length articles carry a $650 fee.
+[Note: Due to the growing number of publications, TOHM was able to lower the article-processing fee from $750 to $650 as of September 2014].
 Case reports, brief reports, and letters that report new observations carry a $350 fee.
-There is no charge for viewpoints, reviews or letters that are related to previously published material.
+There is no charge for viewpoints, reviews, editorials or letters that are related to previously published material.
 These are standard processing fees.

-For journal-eligible manuscripts on other topics, TOHM offers article-processing fee waivers.
+For journal-eligible manuscripts, TOHM offers article-processing fee waivers.

 We will make every attempt to notify you of the status of your application within 5 business days of your email request.